RAG

 You just need to take care of the first step "Process external data", and Neuron gives you the toolkit to make it simple.
 The other steps are automatically managed by the Neuron RAG agent.

-For RAG use cases you must to extend the NeuronAI\RAG\RAG
+For RAG use cases, you must extend the NeuronAI\RAG\RAG

 class instead of the default Agent class.